-6.6.
+6.3.
 How do I start multiple measurements simultaneously?

-To perform two or more measurements simultaneously, carry out the instructions under 6.3.
-How do I start a measurement? successively with each sensor.
+To perform two or more measurements simultaneously, carry out the instructions under 5.3.
+Starting a measurement successively with each sensor.

 NOTE: Each sensor has its own measurement window.
 The window carries the name of the athlete and team last entered.